Brick Church Mound and Village Site: Excavations

 In 1877 a crew of 6 to 8 men led by Putnam tunneled into Mound A looking for an interior burial chamber.
 Upon not finding one, they then filled in their excavations and restored the shape of the mound.
 Putnam noted many of the features of the site when he published his findings in 1878.
 The site would not be professionally investigated again for almost a century.
 In the summer of 1969 Dr. Charle Fletcher of Vanderbilt University conducted a field school and did limited archaeological sampling at the site, although the results of his studies remain unpublished.
 A few years later in the summer of 1971 a local youth discovered a unique set of ceramic figurines at the site.
-John Dowd, a respected avocational archaeologist from Nashville, was contacted and after vising the location started the first photographically recorded excavations at the site.
+John Dowd, a respected avocational archaeologist from Nashville, was contacted and after visiting the location started the first photographically recorded excavations at the site.
 In the fall 1971 Mack Prichard the State of Tennessee's first modern state archaeologist visited the site and was instrumental in getting it added to the NRHP but was not able to raise the funds need to buy and save the site form residential development.
 In 1983 the rest of the site not already destroyed was purchased for the purposes of building a new residential neighborhood.
 Over the next several years a series of salvage archaeology operations were undertaken by Robert Jolley and later the Division of Archaeology.
 Throughout the 1980s, 1990s and early 2000s periodic excavations took place as the site was further developed, especially after changes in state law afforded Native American graves protections equal to Euro-American graves and forced the construction companies to do archaeological surveys to find possible grave sites.